logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-silverlight-applications/testing-out-of-browser-applications/_index.md

 2. Open a Silverlight application within its host web page in an Internet Explorer browser window.

-    **Remember:** TestArchitect currently supports Silverlight only in Internet Explorer versions 10 and 11.
+{{<remember>}} TestArchitect currently supports Silverlight only in Internet Explorer versions 10 and 11.

 3. Install the Silverlight application to your test machine: